 The MAP System offers several utilities that can be turned on and off by the operator.
-The Scheduler, the Alarm Receiver and the Idle Logout are turned off using this procedure.
+The Scheduler, the Alarm Receiver, Idle Logout are turned off using this procedure.
+Other options or services, if applicable for your system, can be turned off using this System Administration menu.
 All of these operations can be controlled from a remote terminal.